 The first thing you should do is make sure your business can get found by shoppers on Small Business Saturday.
-Update your local listings in popular directories like Google My Business, Facebook, and Yelp to make sure you show up for relevant searches.
-Your Google My Business listing is of the utmost importance here — take the time to optimize your GMB listing; it’s worth it.
+Update your local listings in popular directories like Google, Facebook, and Yelp to make sure you show up for relevant searches.
+Your Google Business Profile is of the utmost importance here–take the time to optimize your Google Business Profile; it’s worth it.

 You’ll also want to add your business to the Shop Small map so people can find you when looking for participating businesses around Small Business Saturday.